-Admission to MSBDS generally requires at least an undergraduate major in a quantitative field (ideally mathematics, statistics, biostatistics, computer science, or biomedical engineering).
-Students at different points in their careers may wish to apply to the MSBDS program (including those with some graduate school experience in a related field with sufficient mathematics/statistics background).
-The following individuals may be interested in applying to the MSBDS program:
+Admission generally requires at least an undergraduate major in a quantitative field (ideally mathematics, statistics, biostatistics, computer science, or biomedical engineering).
+Students at different points in their careers may wish to apply to our program (including those with some graduate school experience in a related field with sufficient mathematics/statistics background).
+The following individuals may be interested in applying:

 - Recent recipients of at least a bachelor’s degree in mathematics, statistics, biostatistics, computer science or biomedical engineering from an accredited institution

 - Individuals with degrees in other (related) disciplines with an excellent background in mathematics/statistics who seek to gain expertise in biostatistics

 Other Recommendations: Students entering the program with background limited to quantitative sciences will benefit from a basic human biology and/or a basic genetics course.
 All prospective students must provide evidence of basic skills in computer programming through coursework or documented experience.
 A comprehensive list of required and recommended preparatory courses is available here.

-In most cases MSBDS degree students should be able to devote full time to the Program (entering the Program in July and graduating in December of the following year).
+In most cases, students should be able to devote full time to the Program (entering the Program in July and graduating in December of the following year).
 However, part-time accommodations will be made on a case-by-case basis.
 Such arrangements should be discussed with the Special Programs Administrator.
 Part-time students will be allowed 3 years to complete the program.